16 Blogging Skills You’ll Need in 2023: Top Skills for Bloggers

 To get your content ranking on the first page of a Google search results, here are a few fundamental things you’ll need to do:

 - Do keyword research: You use keyword research to find out what people are really searching for, rather than going with your own best guess.
 Keyword research helps you choose the right words or phrases to use in your blog post title, headers and throughout the body.
+Use my free blog title generator tool to get tons of ideas.
 It can even inform you on how to shape the outline of your blog post, to make sure you’re solving your reader’s challenges in the best possible way.
 Look for keywords that have low competition but medium to high search results as you’re just getting started.
 These will be the easiest to rank for and start building up some momentum.

 - Write a great headline: A well-written blog headline can attract readers, help you rank higher in search results and even encourage higher clickthrough rates on your article compared to the competitors around yours in search results.
 Plus, your headline is an opportunity to tell the story of what your blog post will help readers accomplish.